 Before embarking on the comparison, I secretly wanted OxygenOS 11 to be a bit of a disappointment.
 I hoped it would not be as good as I remembered it.
 Sadly, it’s better than I remember, which in turn makes OxygenOS 12 look even worse and means OxygenOS 13 has a lot more work to do to restore faith when it eventually arrives in the future.

 Does that mean you should ignore the OnePlus 10 Pro?
 No, it doesn’t.
 While the adoption of ColorOS is a misstep on OnePlus’ part, you do get used to OxygenOS 12 and its issues.
 You’ll also only really be aware of the big differences if you come directly from an OxygenOS 11 device.
-The, and you won’t be disappointed with it as a whole, but long-term devotees of the brand and its products won’t be pleased with the software.
+The OnePlus 10 Pro is a good smartphone, and you won’t be disappointed with it as a whole, but long-term devotees of the brand and its products won’t be pleased with the software.

 We’re stuck with OxygenOS 12 for now, then.
 However, OnePlus is certainly aware that version 12 hasn’t won it many fans, and it has already talked publicly about working on OxygenOS 13.
 Does that mean it’s coming to save the day, as the company prides itself on listening to its community of fans?